PostHog/posthog.com/contents/blog/posthog-vs-amplitude.md

 You can self-host PostHog and keep total control of your data.
 That means no third-party cookies, no data sharing, and straightforward [GDPR](/docs/privacy/gdpr-compliance) and [HIPAA compliance](/docs/privacy/hipaa-compliance).
 We also offer PostHog Cloud for those who prefer a fully-managed SaaS experience, while partners like [Altinity](/marketplace/altinity) can manage a self-hosted instance on your behalf.

 ### 2. It's built for engineers
 Unlike Amplitude, PostHog is built for software developers.
-PostHog autocaptures events, so you don't need to waste time instrumenting events every time you update your app or website.
+PostHog autocaptures data, so you don't have to spend time instrumenting events every time you update your app or website – we also offer robust tools for capturing custom events and actions when you need to.
 Our pricing is transparent, and we're entirely self-serve.
 You can setup PostHog and start paying us without ever speaking to a sales rep, but we have an [awesome customer success team](/signup/self-host/get-in-touch?plan=scale&demo=scale#demo) if you have questions.

 ### 3. It's open source
 Our MIT License isn’t just for show.
 You can access [our source code](https://github.com/PostHog/posthog), raise your own issues and PRs, and use it to [build your own plugins](/docs/plugins/build) or even add extra functionality.
 You also benefit from the work of other teams who build their own plugins.
 And we're not just an open-source tool; we're an open-source company.
 Our [company handbook](/handbook) is open to everyone, as is [how we pay people](/handbook/people/compensation).